-Student stipends and financial aid are not shown on a student bill until a student is officially registered through Axess.
-Once registered for the quarter, aid is activated and reduces the amount owed.
+Stanford ePay, the University's online billing and payment services, provides a convenient way for students to view their student bill and make a payment to student accounts.
 If you have any questions regarding your student bill, please contact the Student Service Office in Clark S-166.